 The usual activity around CNY is for all sportswear factories to close for 4 weeks to allow workers a month to relax with family.
 We think that lockdowns will be in place during CNY to try and reduce the infection rates so that the workers have a better chance of returning to work after the celebrations have ended.
 There are no guarantees that this will be the case as last year it took around 6 weeks after CNY ended before factories got back to work.

-Note also that restrictions and lockdowns don’t just effect the final sportswear factory.
-It also effects all of the trims, fabrics and components that make up the garment, so while a factory may not have any infections or restrictions, they may struggle to obtain the nominated/specified materials to build the samples or production.
+Note also that restrictions and lockdowns don’t just affect the final sportswear factory.
+It also affects all of the trims, fabrics and components that make up the garment, so while a factory may not have any infections or restrictions, they may struggle to obtain the nominated/specified materials to build the samples or production.

 We have experienced this a lot over the last 12 months, especially when it comes to fabric availability for samples.
 Usually, fabric mills will hold a small amount of each fabric in stock for sampling, however, due to the cancelled orders and decrease in big brand orders, this has resulted in many fabrics not being available.

 The good news is we are still working and our projects are being managed like normal.
 We are pushing all of our clients to work through as fast as possible so that they are at the top of the pile when factories return.

 The other good news is that activewear, in general, has grown during the pandemic.
 Sales have increased due to more people taking up sports and therefore buying sportswear.
 The extra time people now have and the fact that exercise is being encouraged by most governments is driving demand which we hope continue after the pandemic ends.